An Exploration of Baroque Art, Architecture & Sculpture

 Architecture.

 Unlike paintings and sculpture, Spanish architecture did not dominate the world with inventive personalities or national aesthetics.
 The first few years of seventeenth-century architecture had freedom and animation in the design of group plans and elevations.
 The oval plan of structure became popular, as we see in Sebastian de la Plaza’s bernardas church in Alcala de Henares.
-Among the several achievements of seventeenth-century architecture in Spain, Alonso Cano’s Facade for Granada cathedral exists.
-And few other noteworthy architectural structure of the time period includes Narciso Tome by Trasparente 1732 and Pedro de Ribera portal by Hospicio de San Fernando.
+Among the several achievements of seventeenth-century architecture in Spain, Alonso Cano’s Facade for Granada Cathedral exists.
+And few other noteworthy architectural structure of the time includes Narciso Tome by Trasparente 1732 and Pedro de Ribera Portal by Hospicio de San Fernando.

 Baroque Sculpture El Transparente